NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Explores the world in which we live.
 Studies major countries of the world with special emphasis on location, physical environment, culture, resources, and current events.
 May be delivered online.

 Examines the theoretical, spatial, and relational aspects of human activity across the Earth's surface.
 Discusses the analytical frameworks for understanding the interactions of social, cultural, economic and political systems.
-Topics include population dynamics, international development, human conflicts, and urbanization.
+Includes topics of population dynamics, culture, language, religion, international development, human conflicts, and urbanization.

 Surveys primarily the regional geography of the United States.
 Explores each of the subregions of the United States in terms of human geographies and also their relationship to the environment.
 Emphasizes contemporary issues such as sustainability, social geographies, political issues, and their interrelationships.
 Includes topics such as culture, environment, economy, urbanization, transportation systems, territory and political borders.

 Provides a regional survey of Europe including topics such as economic development, environment, politics, society and culture.
 Explores the place of Europe in geopolitical and global economic systems.
 Discusses internal relationships within the European Union, Eastern Europe and Russia.